iLikBananBred/iLikBananBred.github.io/about.md

 Hopefully

-I have had previous experience with Python and a brief encounter with C++, I did not enjoy it.
+I have had previous experience with Python.

 I did computer science at GCSE level and achieved a grade 9.

-I am also doing physics and maths for my A-Levels
+I am also doing physics, maths and computer studies for my A-Levels

 ### More Information